programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ### Text Reduction
 #### Tokenization
-A critical first step performed by spaCy's NLP pipeline is tokenization, or the segmentation of strings into individual words and punctuation markers.
+A critical first step spaCy performs is tokenization, or the segmentation of strings into individual words and punctuation markers.
 Tokenization enables spaCy to parse the grammatical structures of a text and identify characteristics of each word-like part-of-speech.

 To retrieve a tokenized version of each text in the DataFrame, we'll write a function that iterates through any given Doc object and returns all functions found within it.
 This can be accomplished by simply putting a `define` wrapper around a `for` loop, similar to the one written above to retrieve the tokens and parts-of-speech from a single sentence.